 Notify the Office of the Vicar for Clergy of the funeral arrangements as soon as they are finalized so that a notice can be sent to the archdiocesan community.

 For priests who are in good standing in the archdiocese, the archdiocese provides a place of interment in the priests' section of a Catholic cemetery and also assumes the cost of interment there.
-Catholic mortuary services are without cost, though merchandise expenses (e.g., a casket or flowers) of a priest's funeral are borne by his estate.
+Catholic mortuary services (including cremation) are without cost, though merchandise expenses (e.g., other than a simple casket or flowers) of a priest's funeral are borne by his estate.
 The Office of the Vicar for Clergy is available for help at this time.